zephyrproject-rtos/zephyr/samples/net/lwm2m_client/README.rst

    :compact:

-The easiest way to setup this sample application is to build and run it as native POSIX application or as a QEMU target using the default configuration :file:`prj.conf`.
+The easiest way to setup this sample application is to build and run it as a native_sim application or as a QEMU target using the default configuration :file:`prj.conf`.
 This requires a small amount of setup described in :ref:`networking_with_eth_qemu`, :ref:`networking_with_qemu` and :ref:`networking_with_native_posix`.

 Download and run the latest build of the Leshan Demo Server: